-Who is Responsible for Following Our Code?
+Who is Responsible for Following Our Policies on Business Conduct?

 Sonoco's policies on business conduct apply to all employees, including senior management and the Board of Directors.
 Every Sonoco employee must abide by the same set of rules and expectations, regardless of job title or geographic location.
-In addition, Sonoco expects its business partners, including customers, vendors, contractors and others who may be in the workplace, to follow similar standards.
+In addition, Sonoco expects its business partners, including customers, vendors, contractors, and others who may be in the workplace, to follow similar standards.